 A resisting arrest charge has the potential to become a very serious issue with severe penalties under Pennsylvania law.
-Resisting arrest can be interpreted in many different ways by law enforcement, which may lead to unnecessary charges on top of whatever crime you were originally arrested for.
+Resisting arrest can be interpreted in many different ways by law enforcement, which may lead to unnecessary violent crime charges on top of whatever crime you were originally arrested for.

 With this very real possibility of being unfairly treated or charged, having a qualified criminal defense attorney who can get to the bottom of the issue and develop a proper defense strategy may give you the opportunity to walk away with reduced charges, or even complete dismissal.